7 facts why in-house is the future of digital marketing

 We’re well beyond a handful of pioneering brands testing the waters with an in-house marketing model.
 With the early-adopters proving that in-housing is beneficial to both ROI and creativity, the majority of brands have made the decision to follow suit.

 Transparency was one of the key buzzwords at the advent of the in-house marketing movement.
 No longer satisfied with the murky client-agency relationships where ad spend was questionable and targeting even more so… this new age of in-house marketing puts the ownership of exactly who and how your money is being spent firmly in the hands of the brand.

-The proof is in the pudding as they say, because according to the Bannerflow in-housing report, 39% reported that increased transparency was the greatest benefit to in-house marketing – more so than any other reason!
+The proof is in the pudding as they say, because according to the latest Bannerflow in-housing report ,59% of in-house marketers say in-housing improves agency transparency.